grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 [//]: # (### Return to the sinking Gnat)

-But the _Gnat_ was not sinking so fast that it did not right itself first.
+The _Gnat_ was not sinking so fast that it did not right itself first.
 The sucking hole under them pulled harder on the lead weights at the bottom of the boat than the rest of it.
-Slowly the keel was drawn and the sail rolled back up to where it was supposed to be.
+Slowly the keel was drawn, and the sail rolled back up to where it was supposed to be.

 Shakes was almost ecstatic.
 He started laughing.
 "Hemi!
-This is it.
+This is certainly _it_.
 But at least the _Gnat_ is going down upright!
 With some dignity!"
 He found his lighter and tried to ignite the cigarette that was somehow still hanging unlit from his lips.
 The cigarette was soaked and refused to light, but the glow of the flame from the lighter showed them how dire their situation was.

 "Give me that."
 Hemi took the lighter from Shakes and snapped it aflame.
-He used it to look over the _Gnat's_ controls, waving the flame slowly in front of each dial and gauge.
+He used it to look over the _Gnat's_ controls, passing the small, flickering light slowly in front of each dial and gauge.
 For good measure he pulled the emergency blow lever again.
 He opened all the tank trim valves.
 None of those things required electricity to function --- they were purely mechanical devices on all submarines as a safety precaution for a situation just like this.
 If there was no power, the sub should still be able to make it to the surface.

 But not if the ballast tanks had split and let the reserve air out.
 The bubble they need to ride up had made its own way to the surface, leaving uselessly without them.